 - If you miss one payment but have a good borrowing history, your creditors may simply send you a polite reminder letter

 - Miss two payments, and you’ll get a strongly-worded letter and possibly a phone call demanding payment

 - Miss three payments and your creditor will enlist a collection agency to press you for payment.
 Collection agencies can make your life unpleasant, using a variety of tactics to get the money, including frequent and persistent phone calls

 - If you still don’t pay, court action can be used against you

-To learn about all your options for getting out of credit card debt, meet a Grant Thornton debt professional nearby for a free, no-obligation chat, over the phone or in person.
+There are many ways to address your credit card debt problems.
+To learn about all your options, meet a Grant Thornton debt professional for a free, no-obligation chat, over the phone or in-person.